-Where the instructor or a student has a conflict of interest, or is in a situation where a fair and objective assessment may not be possible, this should be disclosed to the chair or division head who shall take steps to ensure fairness and objectivity.
+Situations where the instructor or a student is in a position of a conflict of interest, where there may be an appearance of a conflict of interest, or where a fair and objective assessment may not be possible, should be brought to the attention of the chair or the Dean who is responsible for taking steps to ensure fairness and objectivity.

-DESIGNATORS AND OTHER NON-GRADE SYMBOLS APPROVED FOR REPORTING COURSE RESULTS
+PART C: DESIGNATORS AND OTHER NON-GRADE SYMBOLS APPROVED FOR USE IN REPORTING GRADE AND ASSESSMENT RESULTS

-AEG: Aegrotat standing granted on the basis of term work and medical or similar evidence where an alternative examination is not possible.
-Where a student petitions with documentation, an alternative examination will normally be arranged ("SDF").
-AEG is assigned by a divisional committee upon approval of a student's petition.
-Maximum allowance of "AEG" standing is two full courses.
+AEG: Aegrotat standing granted on the basis of term work and medical or similar evidence where the student was not able to write the final examination in the course.
+AEG is assigned by a division upon approval of a student's petition.
 It carries credit for the course but is not considered for averaging purposes.